 Many people assume that estate planning is for married couples, because couples include spouses who rely on each other, or because couples need to make contingency plans for the care of minor children.
-Singles, on the other hand, may not have a need to provide protection for another person.
-Instead, they need to focus on their own protection and lay the groundwork for allowing someone else to make financial and medical decisions on their behalf if they are not able to do so.
-In addition, they may need to spend a bit of extra time thinking about where assets would pass at death, because there may not be a clear set of beneficiaries (like a spouse or children).
+Singles, on the other hand, may not need a will to provide protection for another person.
+Instead, they need to focus on their own protection and lay the groundwork for allowing someone else to make financial and medical decisions on their behalf, if they are not able to do so.
+In addition, they may need to spend a bit more time thinking about where their assets would pass at death, because there may not be a clear set of beneficiaries (like a spouse or children).

 Health care decisions

-Tip: A medical power of attorney, also known as a health care proxy, is a good starting point for making sure you have designated someone to act on your behalf to make medical decisions.
-In addition, an advanced directive spells out precisely what types of interventions you agree to if you are not able to communicate your wishes.
+A medical power of attorney, also known as a health care proxy, is a good starting point for making sure you have designated someone to act on your behalf to make medical decisions.
+This spells out precisely what types of interventions you agree to if you are not able to communicate your wishes.

 Identify your heirs

 For married people, spouses and children are natural heirs.
-A will is a must for anyone, because if there is no will, then the probate court will rely on state law to determine the order of inheritance.
+A will is a must for anyone, because if there is no will, the probate court will rely on state law to determine the order of inheritance.

-"If you don't have a will, it's really not all clear what's going to happen to your estate when you die," she says.
+"If you don't have a will, it's really not clear what's going to happen to your estate when you die," she says.
 "I wanted to make sure that my money goes where I want it to go, and the only way to see that done is to have a will."
 Jennifer decided her money will be left to friends and charitable institutions.

 Like Jennifer McIntyre, you may need to update your estate planning documents as life circumstances change.
-Since she last updated her will, McIntyre has lost touch with some friends, while others have entered her life and became integral.
+Since she last updated her will, Jennifer has lost touch with some friends, while others have entered her life and became integral.
 In addition, her volunteer work has led her to add new charities.